With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreAlma Family Services is a mental health center in Walnut, California, located at 18780 Amar Road, Suite 204, 91789 zip code.
 Alma Family Services provides outpatient treatment.
-Alma Family Services offers psychotropic medication, trauma therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-More services available at Alma Family Services include suicide prevention services, case management and family psychoeducation.
+Alma Family Services offers trauma therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
+More services available at Alma Family Services include case management, suicide prevention services and family psychoeducation.

 Learn MoreFive Acres is a mental health clinic in West Covina, California, located at 2934 East Garvey Avenue South, 91791.
 Five Acres offers outpatient treatment.
-Five Acres provides couples/family therapy, cognitive behavioral therapy and activity therapy to young adults and children / adolescents.
-Five Acres also supports children/adolescents with serious emotional disturbance, people with trauma and LGBT.
-Some other services provided by Five Acres include education services, psychosocial rehabilitation services and case management.
+Five Acres provides cognitive behavioral therapy, individual psychotherapy and trauma therapy to young adults and children / adolescents.
+Five Acres also supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
+Some other services provided by Five Acres include psychosocial rehabilitation services, case management and suicide prevention services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.